bhadreshpsavani/EyeExerciseApp/README.md

 # 🏋️Eye Excercise App🚴:
 Our aim is to make an Exercise Assistant Application which can help to increase effectiveness of Eye Excercise.
-We Detect eye gaze of user using Computer Vision and Pretrained Machine Learning model. we check it with eye gaze corrdianates of Instructor and show user a live score of Excercise Effectiveness.
-We also want our Exercise Assistant to be voice enabled to instruct and motivate users for Excercise.
+We Detect eye gaze of user using Computer Vision and Pretrained Machine Learning models. we check it with eye gaze coordianates of Instructor and show user a live score of Excercise Effectiveness.
+We also want our Exercise Assistant to be voice enabled to instruct and motivate users for Exercise.

 ## How we get Eye Gaze Vectors:
 ![demoVideo](/bin/gaze_detection.gif)